samuelhbne/vpn-launchpad/README.md

 SSTCPPORT="8388"
 ```

-## How can I build local SOCKS/HTTP/DNS proxy to route all my traffic through the VPN server I built via vpn-launchpad?
+## How can I build local proxy to route all my traffic through the VPN server I built via vpn-launchpad?
-The following instructions will automatically do all the tedious job for you bundled with an uncontaminated DNS resolver
-then run the test to verify its availability.
+proxy-build can do all the tedious works for you.
+It creates a local SOCKS/HTTP proxy as well as a local DNS server to free you fromDNS conatmination.
+Proxy configuration will be taken from the same configuration that built the remote VPS.

+You can run proxy-purge to remove the running proxy from local. proxy-status can get the proxy status and the proxy configuration if it's running.
 ```
 $ ./proxy-build
 ...
 Found VPS: 13.114.130.186

-Check local HTTP PROXY on TCP:58123 ...

-curl -x http://127.0.0.1:58123 http://ifconfig.co
+Check local HTTP PROXY on TCP:58123 ... curl -x http://127.0.0.1:58123 http://ifconfig.co
 13.114.130.186

-Check local SOCKS PROXY on TCP:51080 ...

-curl -x socks5://127.0.0.1:51080 http://ifconfig.co
+Check local SOCKS PROXY on TCP:51080 ... curl -x socks5://127.0.0.1:51080 http://ifconfig.co
 13.114.130.186

-Check local DNS PROXY on UDP:55353 ...

-dig @127.0.0.1 -p 55353 twitter.com
+Check local DNS PROXY on UDP:55353 ... dig +short @127.0.0.1 -p 55353 twitter.com
-...
-twitter.com.
-836	IN	A	104.244.42.65
+104.244.42.65
-twitter.com.
-836	IN	A	104.244.42.129
-...
 ```
 Now setup your browser and other applications to work with the newly built proxy and enjoy.
 ###### How can I change the configuration of the local proxy?